-The Foundation's Community Knowledge Centre ("CKC") is a website that presents the work of registered charities and not-for-profits in Calgary and area.
-Through individual CKC profiles, organizations can showcase their innovative and impactful solutions to community issues.
+The Foundation's Community Knowledge Centre ("CKC") is a digital philanthropy hub that presents the work of registered charities and not-for-profits that serve Calgary and area.
+These organizations can upload their current needs, projects, and initiatives and highlight how donor support will help to address the greatest needs in our community.
 Since its inception in 2014, CKC has been a resource to share the Foundation's knowledge of community with donors, charitable organizations, media, and other key stakeholders.
-To increase CKC membership and improve the way CKC member organizations share the impact of their work, the Foundation provides capacity building workshops and online learning modules focused on communications and storytelling.

-As of March 31, 2024, CKC membership had grown to showcase 823 (2023 - 763) charitable and not-for-profit organizations, an 8% (2023 - 1%) growth from the previous fiscal year end.
+As of March 31, 2025, CKC membership had grown to showcase 872 (2024 - 823) charitable and not-for-profit organizations, a 6% (2024 - 8%) growth from the previous fiscal year end.